m0sa/m0sa.github.io/content/posts/2018-11-runtime-moonspeak.md

 Our localization needs are still the same:

-### 1. No perf regressions
+### 1. No performance regressions
 Our code-gen wasn't perfect.
-It relied on the Roslyn `SyntaxTree` only, we didn't use the semantic model much.
+It relied on the [Roslyn `SyntaxTree`](https://github.com/dotnet/roslyn/wiki/Getting-Started-C%23-Syntax-Analysis) only, we didn't use the semantic model much.
 A lot of the generated code was not optimal (e.g. we passed around all of the template properties as `object`s), but calling it was still way faster that having the entire Razor pipeline on the stack.
 This gave us some wiggle room for writing an optimized runtime implementation.
 And we managed to make the runtime implementation as fast as the old (albeit not very optimized) compile-time code-gen-ed localization.